 Use Send Time Optimization.

-Timewarp is a paid account feature that delivers a campaign to your list based on the recipient's time zone, instead of the time zone in your account settings.
+Timewarp is a paid account feature that delivers a campaign to your audience based on the recipient's time zone, instead of the time zone in your account settings.

 - Batch Delivery